luizfbalves/commands/analyst-stripe.md

 ---

+### 5. SELF-VERIFICATION (MANDATORY)

+Before presenting your report, you MUST perform this verification:

+1. **Re-read each finding** against the source file to confirm accuracy
+2. **Verify every `file:line` citation** actually exists and matches your description
+3. **Cross-reference with `context7`** - ensure Stripe claims match official documentation
+4. **Check API versions** - confirm recommendations apply to the Stripe API version in use
+5. **Remove unverified claims** - any finding without MCP documentation support must be marked

+**Only proceed after completing verification.**

-### 5. PRESENT REPORT AND ASK FOR WORKFLOW CONTINUATION
+### 6. PRESENT REPORT AND ASK FOR WORKFLOW CONTINUATION

 After generating the complete audit report, ask: